jkenton/CapableOne/cyclistic-case.md

 ---
 #### Summer

 Figures 17, 18, 19, and 20 will show the same segmentation of the data as the annualized Figures 1-4.
+Summer has > 40% of all rides in the system.

 Figure 17:<br/>
 <img src="/images/sum_summ_num.png" alt="This image shows the Summer summary of rides by day of the week">